-Boise State University is a public, metropolitan research university.
+Boise State University is a public, metropolitan research university located in the heart of Idaho’s capital city.
 We offer an array of undergraduate and graduate degrees and experiences that foster student success, lifelong learning, community engagement, innovation and creativity.

 Research and creative activities advance new knowledge and benefit students, the community, the state and the nation.
 As an integral part of its metropolitan environment, the university is engaged in professional and continuing education programming, policy issues, and promoting the region’s economic vitality and cultural enrichment.